 Spanish

-Bosque School's Spanish department is driven by two goals: to empower our students to speak, read, and write Spanish naturally and to broaden their understanding of and engagement with Spanish-speaking communities at home and around the world.
-Our department is world-class — our teachers hail from across New Mexico and the globe, and our curriculum reflects many diverse perspectives.
+Two goals drive Bosque School's Spanish department: to empower our students to speak, read, and write Spanish naturally and to broaden their understanding of and engagement with Spanish-speaking communities at home and around the world.
+Our department is world-class — our teachers hail from across New Mexico and the Spanish-speaking world, and our curriculum reflects many diverse perspectives.

-Spanish is a core academic subject for all Bosque School students, making our campus an educational community where knowledge of Spanish is the norm, not the exception.
+Spanish is a core academic subject for all Bosque School students, making our campus a community where Spanish knowledge is the norm rather than the exception.
 All students take three years of Spanish in middle school.
-In the upper school, two additional years of Spanish are required for graduation, but many students take Spanish all four years.
+In upper school, two additional years of Spanish are required to graduate.
+However, many students take Spanish for all four years.
 Our Spanish for Heritage Learners program allows students who speak Spanish at home, have lived in a Spanish-speaking country, or have participated in a dual-language program in elementary school to enrich their skills at an appropriate pace.

 - The Central American Diaspora: Causes, Consequences, and Cures of Guatemalan Migration